tliutony/OpenDSA/RST/en/MHC/listInterface.rst

         // Removes the element at the specified position in this list, and returns it. public Object remove (int index);

+        // Returns true if this list contains no elements. public boolean isEmpty();

+        // Returns a string representation of the list elements. public String toString();
     }

 ..
 TL note: I removed these methods from the interface because they will require some discussion of .equals()